 Named to National Geographic’s list of Best Summer Family Vacations, Pawleys Island is renowned for its beautiful, pristine beach.
 And the accolades don’t stop there.
 Southern Living magazine touts Pawleys as one of its top recommended beaches, and, in 2020, TrafficAddictsLife.com named Pawleys one of the best beaches in the world!
 Of course, locals have long known that Pawleys Island offers peace, relaxation and fun in abundance.
 Visitors enjoy sunbathing, surfing, biking and collecting shells on the beach, crabbing off a dock, or canoeing and kayaking through the salt marsh creek.
 Fishing is available both in the surf and from two marsh bridges, or by boat, launched from three of the island’s boat ramps.

-Night life often consists of dining out on the Pawleys mainland, just a short drive away, and long conversations on screened porches.
+Night life often consists of dining out on at the restaurants on Pawleys mainland, just a short drive away, and long conversations on screened porches.
 For those who want to do a little shopping, it’s off to the mainland, and no trip is complete without a visit to the the Island Shops and the other shopping hamlets that dot the Pawleys area.
 Be sure to visit The Original Hammock Shop and take home a handmade rope hammock.
 If award-winning golf is more your scene, then you’ve found the perfect spot!
 Within a few miles of one another in the Pawleys Island community, enthusiasts will find a dozen of the nation’s most awarded golf courses by top publications like Golf Digest and Golf Magazine.